 MultiCoreProcessingFunction(distributedPartitions));

-Further, the performance of applications implemented with hybrid model is affected not only by parallel algorithm in node level, but also by factors in core level like cache and memory bandwidth [17].
-This paper will study the hybrid parallel programming model with matrix multiplication with different combination matrix multiplication algorithms and multi-core technologies.
+Further, the performance of applications with hybrid model can be affected not only by the parallel algorithm in node level, but also by the factors in core level like cache and memory bandwidth [17].
+This paper will study the hybrid parallel programming model using matrix multiplication with different combinations of algorithms and multi-core technologies.

 Distributed Grouped Aggregation: